bdnorris/DES-340/lectures/lecture17-layout-flexbox.md

 }
 ```

-"row" is also the default, so you can get away without specifying it at all.
+"row" is also the default so you can get away without specifying it at all.
 If we wanted our flex children to go down the page, we would use...

 ```css
 section {